T20 World Cup Famous Referees:

 He studied education at Durham University and taught geography, mathematics, and physical education at Caterham School in Surrey.
 He was also the coach of the Pakistan Under-19 team and an International Cricket Council match referee in 15 Tests and 34 ODIs from 2002 to 2004.

-#5: Alan Hurst:
+#5: Alan Hurst

-Alan George Hurst (born 15 July 1950) is a former Australian cricketer who played in twelve Test matches and eight One Day Internationals between 1975 and 1979.
+Alan George Hurst (born July 15, 1950) is a former Australian cricketer who played in twelve Test matches and eight One Day Internationals between 1975 and 1979.
 He fits the archetype of the 1970s-style Australian fast bowler.

-#4: David Boon:
+#4: David Boon

 David Boon is an Australian retired cricket commentator and match referee.
 He is also a former Australian cricketer who played from 1984-1996.
 He plays as a batsman in the game.
 David holds many career-best records.

-#3: Jeff Crowe:
+#3: Jeff Crowe

-#2: Ranjan Madugalle:
+#2: Ranjan Madugalle

-#1: Javagal Srinath:
+#1: Javagal Srinath

 Javagal Srinath is a former cricketer from India.
 He currently serves as an ICC match referee.
-He is currently the best fast bowler in India, holding the record of taking 300 wickets in ODIs.
+He is presently the best fast bowler in India, holding the record of taking 300 wickets in ODIs.

 Javagal hails from Karnataka, India, where he started his cricket career in 1991 and was in the game till 2003.
 In 1999, he was awarded the Arjuna Award by the Government of India.